TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ForeignTableWhere.rst

 =============

-The example below uses the special field quoting syntax :php:`{#...}` around identifiers of the
-:ref:`QueryHelper <t3coreapi:database-query-helper-quoteDatabaseIdentifiers>`
-to be as DBAL compatible as possible.
-Note that :php:`ORDER BY` and :php:`GROUP BY` should NOT be quoted, since they always receive proper quoting automatically through the API.
+The example below uses the special field quoting syntax :php:`{#...}` around identifiers to be as DBAL compatible as possible.
+Note that :php:`ORDER BY` and :php:`GROUP BY` should *not* be quoted, since they always receive proper quoting automatically through the API.

 Markers inside the WHERE statement